 Women and children make up three-quarters of the refugee population.

-CARE is on the ground in Jordan, Lebanon and Egypt, where more than 1.6 million refugees have arrived, with thousands more crossing borders every day.
+CARE is on the ground in Jordan, Lebanon and Egypt, where over 1.7 million refugees have arrived, with thousands more crossing borders every day.

 How is CARE helping?

 CARE reached more than 457,000 people in Jordan, Syria, Lebanon and Egypt.

 From CARE's blog: A marathon effort by CARE's Dead2Red team

 CARE is working with those living in urban areas who need support to pay for basic living costs including rent, food and essential relief items.

 We have reached more than 237,000 people in Jordan, providing cash assistance, relief items and vital information on how to access health care and social support.